ruuddejong-altran/python-c-cpp/docs/example_2.md

 The usual way to deal with this is to e.g. explicitly specify an optimized library as link dependency for a debug build target.
-But does not work in this case, because the Python header files, at least for Windows builds, contain `#pragma` preprocessor statements that force the use of the debug version of the Python library.
+But that does not work in this case, because the Python header files, at least for Windows builds, contain `#pragma` preprocessor statements that force the use of the debug version of the Python library.

 The recommended way to deal with this is to (temporarily) switch off the DEBUG flag when including the Python header file.
-The file `spammodule.c` therefore starts witt
+The file `spammodule.c` therefore starts with

 ```c
 #define PY_SSIZE_T_CLEAN